 To become a great scrum master, you will have to leave the leading role behind and become the supporting actor to your Scrum team.

 Start Agile transition with Teamhood

 Under the pandemic engineering companies have been made painfully aware of the fragility of the critical systems upon which they depend and of the need for resilience.
-Without a doubt, the companies in the engineering branch that will emerge stronger from the COVID-19 crisis will be the ones that manage these key factors well: embracing change, speed delivery and continuous collaboration.
+Without a doubt, the companies in the engineering branch that will emerge stronger from the COVID-19 crisis will be the ones that manage these key factors well: embracing change, speed delivery, and continuous collaboration.
 Accordingly, that is precisely what Agile offers.

-All agile methodologies including Scrum seek to deliver 4 main values defined in the Agile manifesto from year 2001.
+All agile methodologies including Scrum seek to deliver 4 main values defined in the Agile manifesto from the year 2001.